 Cover it with some plastic wrap or a dishtowel on a baking tray and let it rest for at least 30 to 90 minutes in a warm place until doubled in size.

-5. Punch down or fold the dough to release air bubbles
+Punch down or fold the dough to release air bubbles.

 It is essential to get all the air out of the dough, or you could end up with large ugly air pockets in your loaf, and nobody wants that.

-Once your dough ball is ready to be shaped, you need to consider what you will bake in your oven.
+Once your dough ball is ready to be shaped, you should consider what you will bake in your oven.